 It is recommended that commercial stations wishing to join RAJAR also register with the Radiocentre.
 Radiocentre are joint owners of RAJAR and represent the interests of commercial radio stations on the RAJAR Board as well as the Technical Management Group (TMG) alongside representatives from the BBC and IPA.
 Radiocentre information may be found at www.radiocentre.org.

-RAJAR will consider applications from OFCOM licenced community stations.
-Due to the highly localised survey requirements of community radio stations, it is unlikely that RAJAR’s existing sample will be sufficiently clustered to measure such services.
+RAJAR will consider applications from Ofcom licenced community stations.
+Due to the highly localised survey requirements of community radio stations, to be considered, these stations must adopt the TSA of an already existing Commercial Station.

 View our Privacy Notice.